Presence sensing basics

-- To set up how devices behave when your home switches to Home or Away, you can use either Home & Away Routines in the Home app or Home/Away Assist in the Nest app.
+- To set up how devices behave when your home switches to Home or Away, you can use either Home and Away routines in the Home app or Home/Away Assist in the Nest app.

-Learn about Home & Away Routines.
+Learn about Home and Away routines.
 Note: this feature is only available to you if you use your Nest devices and services with a Google Account.

 Learn about Home/Away Assist